mnorin/nastytester/content/posts/docker-part1.md

 ... a containerization system (or operating system level virtualization system) plus tools and infrastructure that make certain things so much easier.

 Docker allows to limit resources for a process or a group of processes using Linux kernel subsystem called cgroups (control groups), technically it creates a virtual environment and allows to limit it if necessary.
-Plus you can create your own contaner images and use Docker images storage called repository to keep them and pull container images from it when you want to use them.
+Plus you can create your own container images and use Docker images storage called repository to keep them and pull container images from it when you want to use them.

 ### How it works

 In the simplest case you just pull a container image to your computer (server/workstation/laptop - choose one) and then run a container based on the image to execute.
 When you run a container, it will start a program, command or script that defined to be an entry point.
 From this moment the entry point executable object will be the main (or the only) process that will work inside the container

 ### Why do we need it?